How one PCR laboratory optimized workflows, reduced costs, and pivoted operations for improving profitability post-COVID

 In a recent interview with Dark Daily, Streamline Scientific’s Chief Scientific Officer Greer Massey, PhD, explained how the lab discovered ways to adjust operations to improve profitability after the drop in COVID-19 testing demand.
 They started with the testing process.

-Optimizing workflows has been instrumental in the profitability of continued COVID PCR testing, according to Greer Massey, PhD (above), of Birmingham, Alabama-based Streamline Scientific, a reference lab that pivoted during the COVID-19 pandemic to make value-added process improvements and expand testing.
+Optimizing workflows has been instrumental in the profitability of continued COVID PCR testing, according to Greer Massey, PhD (pictured), of Birmingham, Alabama-based Streamline Scientific, a reference lab that pivoted during the COVID-19 pandemic to make value-added process improvements and expand testing.
 (Photo copyright: Streamline Scientific.)

 “Some COVID testing processes are labor intensive,” Massey said.
 “They require an initial step to extract and purify RNA from the collected specimen.
 Once the genetic material is separated from the specimen, it can then be amplified to look for the presence of the virus.
 The extraction process requires additional materials, time, and advanced training of medical technologists conducting the work.”